runely/jslogic-homey/README.md

 ## Changelog

 - 1.3.0
-    - No need to return value in `Promise.resolve`
+    - Chore: No need to return value in `Promise.resolve`
 - 1.2.3
     - Dependency updates
 - 1.2.2